Karoo farm museums

-Karoo farm museums are not always immaculately archived – as, for instance, the Iziko Museums of Cape Town are.
-You’ll often find an old rusty tin that held bully beef (or ‘blow-up stew’ as the soldiers of the day mockingly called it) on display next to an ostrich shell or the skull of a mongoose – or perhaps something many millions of years older.
+Karoo farm museums are not always immaculately archived.
+You might find an old rusty tin that held bully beef (or ‘blow-up stew’ as the soldiers of the day mockingly called it) on display next to an ostrich shell or the skull of a mongoose – or perhaps something many millions of years older.

 JP will take you into the veld on a ‘bone safari’ to show you where the fearsome-looking Gorgonopsian pre-dinosaur died as he or she lay moored in mud.

 About 180-million years ago, the Karoo was not the semi-desert it is today.
 It was an inland basin of massive proportions, and it looked something like the lush Okavango Swamps of northern Botswana of today.